Sudan ready to talk with southern rebels: Defense minister

-KHARTOUM/JUBA (Reuters) - Sudan made its first offer to hold direct talks with rebels on its southern border with South Sudan on Wednesday.
+KHARTOUM (Reuters) - Sudan made its first offer to hold direct talks with rebels on its border with South Sudan on Wednesday.

-The SPLM-North (SPLM-N) rebels operating in Sudan’s Blue Nile and South Kordofan states said the offer extended by Sudan Defence Minister Abdel Raheem Mohammed Hussein was “progress”, but that it was too early to talk about peace.

 “We are ready to meet with the northern sector (of the SPLM), on the condition that the dialogue and discussion is based on the Comprehensive Peace Agreement and the protocol for the two areas as a reference,” Hussein told reporters at Khartoum’s airport on Wednesday.

-Sudan has previously refused to meet the rebels and has accused South Sudan of backing the SPLM-N, a former ally of the SPLM whose decades-long war with Khartoum resulted in the 2005 peace deal and the secession of South Sudan in 2011.
+Sudan has previously refused to meet the rebels and accused South Sudan of backing the SPLM-N, a former ally of the SPLM, whose decades-long war with Khartoum resulted in the 2005 peace deal and the secession of South Sudan in 2011.

-The SPLM-N rebellion to overthrow the rule of Sudanese President Omar Hassan al-Bashir began shortly after secession.
+The SPLM-N rebellion in Blue Nile and South Kordofan to overthrow the rule of Sudanese President Omar Hassan al-Bashir began shortly after secession.

 South Sudan denies backing the SPLM-N.